By JUSTIN HU

 I had a chat with Jay over Zoom last week as NZ First’s campaign shifted into high gear for the final stretch before election day.

-Young NZ First is by far the newest entrant amongst the youth wings of the major political parties, having been only formally recognised in its party’s structure since 2015.
+Young NZ First is by far the newest entrant among youth wings of the major political parties; having been only formally recognised in its party’s structure since 2015.

-With NZ First itself having long held a reputation of retaining an older demographic, I asked him about what the party — known for creating the SuperGold card — had to offer to young people.
+With NZ First having long held a voter stereotype, I asked him about what the party — known for creating the SuperGold card — had to offer to young people.

 “One of the things we’re standing on is our education policy and our tertiary education policy — specifically what we call upfront investment.
 So for example, if a uni student studies for five years to become a doctor and they rack up $40-50k in debt.